raas-dev/configent/README.md

 Script `bootstrap` runs the three below scripts in the order described.

-This script essentially handles the whole automated setup (dotfiles, apps, VSCode, zsh) of the machine it is run in and the script is non-interactive.
+This script essentially handles the whole automated setup (dotfiles, apps, VSCode) of the machine it is run in and is non-interactive.

-The default shell is not changed to `zsh`, but you may do it (and get prompted) by running `bin/install_zsh` after `bootstrap` has finished.
+Even though Zsh is preferred, the user's default shell is not automatically set to Zsh.
+You may do it (and get prompted, possibly requiring `sudo`) by running `bin/install_zsh` after `bootstrap` has finished.

 ### symlink_dotfiles